 - Cascais was invaded by Napoleon’s troops

-- Cascais was used as a prison for Dom Pedro IV’s supporters during the 19th century Liberal War
+- Cascais was used as a prison for supporters of Dom Pedro IV during the Liberal War in the 19th century

-- Cascais was a vacation spot for the Royal Portuguese Family and Monarch Court during the second half of the 19th century
+- Cascais was the vacation spot of the Portuguese Royal Family and the Corte Monárquica during the second half of the 19th century

-- Cascais was the place where the first electric lighting experiment took place.
+- Cascais was the place where the first electrical lighting experiment took place

 - Cascais was the site where the first marine biology laboratory was built

-- Cascais was the site where the first electric traction lines were built
+- Cascais was the place where the first electric traction railway lines were built

-- Cascais was the pioneer sport ** where the first competitions were held.
+- Cascais was the pioneer in sport where the first competitions were held.

-- Cascais was the place of refuge for influential families and European celebrities during World War II.
+- Cascais was the refuge place for influential European families and celebrities during World War II

-- Cascais has been occupied since prehistory, since Neolithic times, especially in the Guincho, Talaíde and Estoril areas, due to the mild climate and the safety of the bay for fishing.
-The proof is the Roman remains in São Domingos de Rana and in the very village of Cascais, where a factory complex for salting fish was discovered.
-Examples of prehistoric occupation are the Poço Velho Caves, Alapraia Caves, São Pedro Caves and the Porto Covo Caves.
-Cascais was once much sought after by various peoples, including Phoenicians, Romans, Visigoths and Arabs.
+- Cascais has been occupied since Prehistory, since Neolithic times, especially in Guincho, Talaíde and Estoril, due to the mild climate and the safety of the bay for fishing.
+Proof are the Roman remains in São Domingos de Rana and in the village of Cascais, where a factory complex for salting fish was discovered.
+As examples of prehistoric occupation, there are the Caves of Poço Velho, Caves of Alapraia, Caves of São Pedro and the Caves of Porto Covo.
+Cascais was formerly much sought after by various peoples, including Phoenicians, Romans, Visigoths and Arabs.
 It was also occupied by the Moors, who founded towns such as Alcabideche and Alcoitão.

 - Cascais is the birthplace of Ibn Muqãna in the early 11th century, one of the most famous Arab poets.
-The village of Cascais was conquered by the Moors by D. Afonso Henriques in 1147.
-During the second half of the twelfth century, fishermen and farmers lived in Cascais.
+The village of Cascais was conquered from the Moors by D Afonso Henriques in 1147.
+During the second half of the 12th century, fishermen and farmers lived in Cascais.

-- Cascais has been the target of hundreds of pirate attacks throughout history, resulting in King Dom Pedro I (1320-1367) providing the village in the port area with a wall to enhance the defense of the settlement and subsequently elevated the village of Cascais to a town in 1364.
+- Cascais has been the target of hundreds of pirate attacks throughout history, which led to King Dom Pedro I (1320-1367) providing the village in the port area with a wall to improve the defense of the town, and subsequently elevated the village of Cascais to a village in 1364.
 Currently there is only a small section of this wall.

-- Due to the growth of Cascais with the Age of Discovery, D John II ordered the construction of a defensive tower in 1488.
+- Due to the growth of Cascais with the Age of Discovery, D João II ordered the construction of a defensive tower in 1488.

-- King Dom Manuel I (1469-1521) granted Cascais the first charter in 1514.
-The village of Cascais was invaded by the Duke of Alba (1507-1582) on 30th July 1580 having as its main objective the intention of occupying Portugal.
-Due to Spain’s occupation of Portugal, Cascais became the target of a series of attacks by Francis Drake in 1587.
+- King Dom Manuel I (1469-1521) granted Cascais its first charter in 1514.
+The town of Cascais was invaded by the Duke of Alba (1507-1582) on July 30, 1580, with the main objective being to intention to occupy Portugal.
+Due to the occupation of Portugal by Spain, Cascais became the target of a series of attacks carried out by Francis Drake in 1587.

-- It was in Cascais that the Spanish fleet of 61 galleys landed in 1580 with an army of 23,000 men commanded by the Duke of Alba, who later advanced on Lisbon.
-The fortress of Cascais was partially razed and was rebuilt after the Spanish occupation by D. João IV.
-The village of Cascais was almost completely destroyed with the 1755 earthquake.
+- It was in Cascais that the 61 galley Spanish fleet disembarked in 1580 with an army of 23,000 men commanded by the Duke of Alba, who later advanced on Lisbon.
+The Cascais fortress was partially razed, having been rebuilt after the Spanish occupation by D João IV.
+The village of Cascais was practically completely destroyed by the earthquake of 1755.

-- After the independence of Portugal in 1640, Dom João IV rebuilt the defenses of the country and, among them, were several of Cascais, including the Guincho Fort, the Gale Battery, the High Battery (current Guincho Hotel) , Battery da Cresmina, São Jorge de Oitavos Fort, Santa Marta Fort and Lighthouse, Cascais Citadela, among others that no longer exist.
+- After independence from Portugal in 1640, Dom João IV rebuilt the country’s defenses and, among them, were several in Cascais, namely the Guincho Fort, the Galé Battery, the Alta Battery (now the Hotel do Guincho) , Battery of Cresmina, Fort of São Jorge de Oitavos, Fort and Lighthouse of Santa Marta, Citadel of Cascais, among others that no longer exist.

-- Cascais underwent a period of development following the destruction caused by the earthquake of 1 November 1755 through the construction of the Royal Wool Factory of Cascais in 1774, the intensification of the wheat plantation and the cultivation of Carcavelos wine.
-This economic development was briefly interrupted with the French Invasions of 1807 by General Junot and 1809 by General Massena.
-By this time, Regiment 19 was known, which was quartered in the Cascais Citadel and which, according to legend, because they were protected by a statue of Saint Anthony, did not have a single defeat in the fight against the French invader.
-Today it is still possible to visit the statue of Saint Anthony in the Citadel of Cascais.
+- Cascais experienced a period of development after the destruction caused by the earthquake of 1 November 1755 through the construction of the Royal Wool Factory in Cascais in 1774, the intensification of wheat planting and cultivation of the Carcavelos wine.
+This economic development was briefly interrupted with the French Invasions of 1807 by General Junot and of 1809 by General Massena.
+At this time, Regiment 19 became known, which was quartered in the Citadel of Cascais and that, according to legend, due to being protected by a Statue of Saint Anthony, they did not have a single defeat in the fight against the French invader.
+Nowadays it is still possible to see the Statue of Santo António in the Cidadela de Cascais.

-- In 1859 Cascais began to gain importance due to the construction of the connecting road to Oeiras, allowing to shorten the distance to Lisbon.
-From 1871 Cascais became the favorite place for the royal family’s summer holidays, due to the improvements of the communication routes and its mild temperatures.
+- In 1859 Cascais began to gain importance due to the construction of the road to Oeiras, making it possible to shorten the distance to Lisbon.
+From 1871 onwards, Cascais became the preferred place for the royal family’s summer holidays, due to the improvement of the roads and its mild temperatures in this village.

-Cascais grew back in the 19th century.
+Cascais started to grow again in the century.
 XIX due to three main factors:

-- The increasing importance of stone extraction activity in the 19th century.
-XIX, which led to the creation of 26 quarries in 1873.
-In the 19th century, roads were built linking Cascais with Sintra and Oeiras.
-The Gil Vicente Theater was inaugurated in 1869, and began the transport in the steam careers to Lisbon and the start of tourism with the officialization of Costa do Sol in 1935.
+- The increasing importance of the stone quarrying activity in the century.
+19th century, which led to the creation of 26 quarries in 1873.
+In the 19th century, roads were built connecting Cascais to Sintra and Oeiras.
+The Gil Vicente Theater was inaugurated in 1869, the beginning of transport in the steam lines to Lisbon and the start of tourism with the officialization of Costa do Sol in 1935.

-- Arrival of the Portuguese Royal Family to Cascais that transformed the town into a seaside resort: Cascais gained the status of Court beach in 1867, granted by Dona Maria Pia and renewed by King Dom Luís.
-Dom Carlos, passionate about studying the sea, transformed Cascais in a large scientific research laboratory in this specific area, and launched twelve campaigns between 1896 and 1907 and where he established the first maritime biology laboratory in Portugal.
-With the installation of the Portuguese Royal Family, Cascais developed the so-called summer architecture, a mix of architectural styles that can still be seen today through several examples, namely the Dukes of Palmela palace, the Duke of French-style Loulé (current Hotel Albatroz), the residence of the Heredias, who built a palace in the image of the Swiss chalet, or the palace of banker George O’Neil, built with a blend of style Manueline and Gothic (current Museum of the Counts of Castro Guimarães*) .
+- The arrival of the Portuguese Royal Family in Cascais that transformed the village into a seaside resort: Cascais gained the status of Corte beach in 1867, awarded by Dona Maria Pia and renovated by King Dom Luís.
+Dom Carlos, passionate about studying the sea, transformed Cascais in a large scientific research laboratory in this specific area, and launched twelve campaigns between 1896 and 1907 and where he established the first marine biology laboratory in Portugal.
+With the installation of the Portuguese Royal Family, Cascais developed the so-called summer architecture, a mixture of architectural styles that can still be seen today through several examples, namely the Palace of the Dukes of Palmela in English style, the Palace of the Duke of Loulé in French style (now the Hotel Albatroz), the residence of the Heredias, who built a palace in the image of Swiss chalets , or the banker’s palace George O’Neil, built in a mix of Manueline and Gothic style (now Museu dos Condes de Castro Guimarães) .

-- Construction of the railway that made it possible to establish a link between Lisbon and Cascais: The Cascais Railway began to be built in September 1889 with the opening of the section between Pedrouços and Cascais.
-The railway then evolved with the launch of the section between Pedrouços and Alcântara-Mar in 1891 and the Cais do Sodré in 1895.
+- Construction of the railway that made it possible to establish a connection between Lisbon and Cascais: the Cascais Railway Line began to be built in September 1889 with the inauguration of the section between Pedrouços and Cascais.
+The railway then evolved with the launch of the section between Pedrouços and Alcântara-Mar in 1891 and that of Cais do Sodré in 1895.

 Cascais and Estoril have been places of refuge for noble refugees fleeing persecution since World War II (1939-1945).
-Among them are the presence of several European royal families, namely Humberto II of Italy, Count of Barcelona, son of Alfonso XIII of Spain, King Carol of Romania, Regent Orti of Hungary or Duke of Windsor of England.
+Among them, the presence of several European royal families stands out, namely Humberto II of Italy, the Count of Barcelona, son of Afonso XIII of Spain, the King Carol of Romania, the Regent Orti of Hungary or the Duke of Windsor of England.

 The Armed Forces Movement was created in Cascais at a meeting held on March 5, 1974.
-This meeting approved the manifesto “The Armed Forces Movement and the Nation” which served as the basis for the April 25, 1974 revolt.
+This meeting approved the manifesto “The Armed Forces Movement and the Nation” which served as the basis for the revolt on April 25, 1974 .

 Origin of the Name Cascais

-The name Cascais has two possible origins, one version being the singular meaning of the word “cascal”, which means cluster of houses, the second version is related to the presence of an admiral Kax Kax who used the bay of Cascais as an outpost.
+The name Cascais has two possible origins, one version is the fact that it means the singular of the word “cascal”, which means cluster of houses, the second version is related to the presence of an Almoravid admiral Kax Kax who used the bay of Cascais as an outpost.